richardgaywood/paydata.org/content/sprawlrunners/characters/downtime.md

 ## Side hustle

-Shadowrunner's skill sets can be used for more mundane activities than epic, daring heists.
+Shadowrunner's skill sets can be used for more mundane activities than the epic, daring heists we play out at the table.
 Riggers can do courier work; streetsams can work as bodyguards; mages can provide protection services; deckers can skim low-security systems for paydata.

 If your character spends their downtime on a side hustle, they can earn a little extra cash in their pocket.
 Take a one-off bonus to their [wealth die type]({{< relref "wealth.md" >}}) for the next mission.